+Poverty is an unsettled issue that affects the Indian population to this day; even more so is the identification and estimation of those who are affiliated with poverty.
 Poverty is defined as a circumstance in which a person is unable to obtain the bare essentials of existence.
-It is a situation when a person lacks in sufficient funds to cover basic requirements such as food, clothing, and shelter. on the other hand, Poverty is much more than a lack of resources.
+It is a situation when a person lacks insufficient funds to cover basic requirements such as food, clothing, and shelter. on the other hand, Poverty is much more than a lack of resources.

 The income or consumption levels are a typical measure used to evaluate poverty in India, and if the income or consumption goes below a certain minimal level, the household is considered to be below the poverty line (BPL).

 - Poverty Line Calculation: Poverty assessment in India is presently carried out by the NITI Aayog task force using data collected by the National Sample Survey Office under the National Bureau Of statistics Implementation to calculate the poverty line (MOSPI).

 - The Planning Commission, which was formerly in charge of establishing the poverty line in India, has been replaced by NITI Aayog as a policy think tank.